Gaming-Linux-FR/GLFfetch/README.md

 ---

 Make sure you have the packages installed on your system:
-- fastfetch
+- `fastfetch`
 - a nerd font for the icons display (https://github.com/ryanoasis/nerd-fonts).
 I recommend ```ttf-fantasque-nerd```.

-Then, clone this repository by running
+Then, clone this repository in fastfetch configuration folder by running:

 ```bash
 git clone https://github.com/Gaming-Linux-FR/GLFfetch ~/.config/fastfetch/GLFfetch